aofarrel/TOPMed_Pipeline_First_Step_WDL/cwl-vs-wdl.md

 The original CWL allocates memory and CPUs on an overall level, while the WDL does it on a task level.
 In other words, the WDL is more granular.
 * Reasoning: GCS has stricter requirements than AWS regarding storage.
 Doing it this way also allows the check GDS step, which takes a lot more resources, to call more than the rest of the the WDL, saving money.

+The WDL checks to ensure every gds file has a matching VCF during the creation of a configuration file.
+The CWL checks during runtime of the R script.
+* Reasoning: The R script correctly prints file not found errors, but they are printed before a false error about files have mismatching lines.
+This method of erroring might be slightly clearer.

 ## Miscellaneous
-The WDL currently lacks the format argument.
+The WDL currently lacks the format argument and support for sample files.
 It's in progress.

 ----
 Both the CWL and the WDL generate config files on a per-task basis.
 That is to say, a given task generates a brand new config file, then runs a single R script with that new config file.
 However, the CWL generates config files using an InlineJavascriptRequirement, which is run before the CWL equivivalent of a task's command section begins.
 The WDL generates them using an inline Python script during the beginning of a task's command section.